gratimax/ore-old/README.md

 ## How to run

-Builds are automatically published to [the central Docker registry](https://registry.hub.docker.com/u/gratimax/ore/).
+Builds are automatically published to [the central Docker registry](https://registry.hub.docker.com/u/spongepowered/ore/).
-__Note__: that location will probably change

 The application environment is determined by which [setting configuration](https://github.com/SpongePowered/Ore/tree/master/ore/settings) is passed into the `DJANGO_SETTINGS_MODULE` environment variable.